TYPO3-Documentation/TYPO3CMS-Book-ExtbaseFluid/Documentation/2-BasicPrinciples/2-Domain-Driven-Design.rst

 Chapter 2.2 / page 34

-So we need a way to maintain only neededd objects in the memory.
+So we need a way to maintain only needed objects in the memory.
 The active state actually consists of several sub-states, which are shown in Figure 2-3.

 .. figure:: /Images/2-BasicPrinciples/figure-2-3.png